Our Story

 A native Hoosier from northwest Indiana, Wes has served as Treasurer for Deeply Ingrained, Inc. since January 2021.
 As treasurer, Wes is responsible for overseeing the organization’s financial administration and advising the board of financial strategy and fundraising.
 Wes has 14 years of experience in treasury and finance and currently serves as a Treasury Manager for Ardagh Group.
 Wes received his undergraduate degree in 2001 from Trine University while playing football and his MBA from Indiana University.
 Wes’s passion for sports is seen in his spare time spent watching sports, fishing or coaching on the soccer field.
 Wes is a proud father of two daughters who he has coached over the years on their respective soccer teams.

-Jennifer Baker, Secretary
+Jennifer Swank, Secretary

 Jamey Johnson